Globi: History

 He initially appeared in a cartoon strip called Der Globi, and later appeared in a cartoon picture-book form called Globi's World Voyage in 1935.
 By 1944, the character gained so much popularity that Globus created a separate company for their mascot, and in 1948 Globi had sold over one million picture books.
 He was introduced in other markets such as the Netherlands, Belgium and Brazil, but did not do as well.
 In the 1970s, he was accused of being sexist, racist, and promoting violence, which was based on the attitudes of the 1940s and 1950s, but the books in question were then withdrawn and revised.

 Present

-He is one of the most popular characters in the German-Speaking part of Switzerland, with sales of over 9 million books.
+He is one of the most popular characters in the German-speaking part of Switzerland, with sales of over 9 million books.

 In October 2003, a full-length film, Globi and the Stolen Shadows was made which was based on him.
-It was directed by Robi Engler in Anime-style.
-Beside the books, there is a lot of Globi merchandise, including cuddly toys, crockery, cutlery, clocks, school equipment, card games, food.
+It was directed by Robi Engler in the anime style.
+Beside the books, there is a lot of Globi merchandise, including stuffed toys, crockery, cutlery, clocks, school equipment, card games, food.
 Since December 2008, the Swiss town of Engelberg has hosted a Globi theme park in its Brunni area.